 Rhetoric of health and medicine, experience architecture, community literacy, technical and professional writing, feminist and activist research methodologies

-Dawn's interest in rhetoric, law, and policy stems from her legal background, having served as a federal law clerk and lawyer with legal aid societies and other nonprofit organizations.
-Dawn serves as Faculty Fellow at the Sparrow Health Systems/MSU Center for Innovation and Research at Sparrow Hospital, where she works with healthcare professionals on a variety of projects involving innovation of healthcare service delivery, communication practices, and information technology.
-Dawn's recent research focuses on the improvement of clinical practice and care coordination across community and clinical settings for better health outcomes.
+Dawn is a community-engaged action researcher, and partners with nonprofit, government, and healthcare organizations to improve the design of communication and improve the coordination of patient care.
+Dawn's research lies at the intersection of rhetoric, law, and policy, having previously served as a federal law clerk and lawyer with legal aid societies and other nonprofit organizations.
+In 2016-2017, Dawn was Faculty Fellow at the Sparrow Health Systems/MSU Center for Innovation and Research at Sparrow Hospital, where she continues to work with healthcare professionals on a variety of projects involving innovation of healthcare service delivery, communication practices, and information technology.

 Opel, D. (2016).
 Designing online resources for safety net providers: Users’ needs and the Evidence-based Medicine paradigm.
 Communication Design Quarterly, 4(3), 35-45.